Get to know our team

 Sara has served as director of Yad Rachel for the past 13 years.
 Over the years, she has created a network of supporters in Israel and abroad, and her efforts are aimed at placing Yad Rachel high on the agenda of government ministers and offices.
 Before joining Yad Rachel, Sara specialized in elementary school literacy.
 She worked as a homeroom teacher at the Dror School in Jerusalem and was part of the management team of the school.
 Sara has a B.A. in Criminology and Sociology from the Bar Ilan University.
 She has a diploma in the diagnosis and treatment of learning disorders, and completed courses in non-profit management, individual teaching strategies and educational psychology.
 Sara lives in Jerusalem and has five children.

-Avraham started working at Yad Rachel in 2010 as the head of staff for the Jerusalem centers and is now the Director of the Central and Southern Regions.
+Avraham started working at Yad Rachel in 2010 as the head of staff for the Jerusalem centers and is now the Deputy Director of After School Centers.
 He is the main contact with the various authorities and guides the teams within the region.
-He received his BA in Sociology from Hebrew University, and his masters in Non-profit Management.
+He received his BA in Social Work from Hebrew University, and his masters in Non-profit Management.
 He completed his IDF service in Golani and is an Officer in the IDF Reserves.
 Avraham worked as a workshop coordinator for at-risk youth in project “M’nifa”, and was a counselor for a few years in “Raim”, a center for children before adoption.
-Avraham is married and the father of four children.
+Avraham is married and the father of five children.

 Yuval has worked at Yad Rachel since 2007.
 Over the years he has worked as the team leader at centers in Lod and Ramle and he is now the national head of training.
 Previously he worked at the Schusterman Center in Jerusalem and the Renanim Boarding School.
 Additionally, he was the coordinator of the Youth Educational Boarding School in Tel Aviv.
 Yuval received his BA in Social Work from the Hebrew University.
 He is married with 3 children.